Flooding

 Main advantages include:

-• Significant reduction in fear response in a short period
+• Significant reduction in fear response within a short period

-• Long-lasting efficacy with relatively low relapse rates
+• Long-lasting effects with relatively low relapse rates

-• Suitable for patients resistant to traditional talk therapy
+• Suitable for patients resistant to traditional talk therapies

-Compared to gradual exposure therapy, flooding can quickly interrupt avoidance behaviors, making it especially suitable for time-sensitive cases or those with evenly intense fears.
+Compared to gradual exposure therapy, Flooding can quickly interrupt avoidance behaviors, making it especially suitable for cases with time constraints or evenly intense fears.
 Studies show that 60-80% of subjects experience significant symptom improvement after 3-5 sessions.

 Risks and Side Effects

 Short-term risks include acute anxiety attacks, dizziness, or palpitations during treatment.
 About 15-20% of patients may experience emotional breakdowns during the process, requiring immediate intervention by the therapist.
-Long-term risks include reactivation of traumatic memories, which may worsen symptoms, especially in unstable PTSD cases.
+Long-term risks include reactivation of traumatic memories, which may exacerbate symptoms, especially in unstable PTSD patients.

 • Severe dissociative disorders